 There has been some major news coverage about "GenX" and other pre GenX perfluoroalkyl/polyfluoroalkyl substances (PFAS) contamination in North Carolina and throughout the entire country.
 The Environmental Working Group (EWG) just published a list of new PFAS-effected communities, which includes an extensive list of new cities.
 If you'd like to check out the map, you can find it linked here.
 Whenever something like this makes it into the news, the facts can quickly become obscured, so the aim of this article is to summarize a few key things to know about GenX and other PFAS in drinking water.
+If you're curious about water filter that remove PFAS (including GenX) from tap water, check out this Duke/NC State PFAS study.

 What Is GenX?